lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 In the "clean-up phase":

-- On receiving an All-1 SCHC Fragment or a SCHC ACK REQ with the W bit equal to the local W bit, the receiver MUST send a SCHC ACK.
+- On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, either one having the W bit equal to the local W bit, the receiver MUST send a SCHC ACK.
 - Any other SCHC Fragment received MUST be silently ignored and discarded.